Group

 CVs of Board Members

-His experience includes structuring and heading complex negotiations, structuring and raising equity and debt capital (bank financing and bonds), corporate and financial restructurings, project finance, mergers and acquisitions, project concessions and listing companies/raising capital on stock exchanges (NASDAQ and New York Stock Exchange).
-He has worked for UBS Investment Bank in London, and rose through the ranks to head concurrently two sectors for the investment bank.
+His experience involves structuring and heading complex negotiations, structuring and raising equity and debt capital (bank financing and bonds), corporate and financial restructurings, project finance, mergers and acquisitions, project concessions and listing companies/raising capital on stock exchanges (NASDAQ and New York Stock Exchange).
+He was employed by UBS Investment Bank in London and rose through the ranks to head concurrently two sectors for the investment bank.
 He was Head of Shipping for Europe, Middle East and Africa and simultaneously headed Infrastructure & Concessions / Project Finance for Central & Eastern Europe.

-Konstantinos Makedos son of Georgios, Α΄ Vice-Chairman of the Board of Directors, Non-Executive Member
+Konstantinos Makedos son of Georgios, 1st Vice Chairman of the Board of Directors, Non-Executive Member

 Eleni Vrettou, daughter of Christos, Chief Executive Officer, Executive Member